 - Clingman's Dome Hike/Observation Tower (closed in winter - December through March)

 The most visited site within the park is the beautiful valley, Cades Cove.
 There is an 11-mile one-way loop around the cove with many opportunities to stop and explore historic homes, barns, churches, and a gristmill.
 Cades Cove is one of the best places in the national park to view wildlife such as white-tailed deer, black bears, raccoons, coyotes, and more.
 Read more about visiting Cades Cove here: Plan Your Visit

 TIP: The GSM National Park is free to enter!
-During the summer season, Cades Cove is open to bicycles and foot-traffic only on Wednesday and Saturday mornings.
+From May through September, Cades Cove is open to bicycles and foot-traffic only on Wednesdays.

 Our Favorite Family-Friendly Things to Do in the Smokies

 When you stay at one of our Highview Cabins, you are just 5 miles away from Dollywood, one of America's favorite theme parks.
 We have loved taking our family to Dollywood over the years not just for the fantastic rides, but for the family-friendly atmosphere.
 The park is beautifully landscaped and has lots of shade for the hot summer months.
 You will find the Dollywood staff to be very friendly and helpful.
 There are many great musical shows in the park which are included in the price of admission.

 During November and December Dollywood celebrates Smoky Mountain Christmas.
 The Christmas season features many special holiday shows, events, decorations, and a magical display of 4,000,000 (four million) lights!

 Summer visitors may want to cool off at Dollywood's Splash Country Water Park.
 The 35-acre water park features thrilling water attractions, beautiful scenery, and places to relax or dine.
 Splash Country made the TripAdvisor's 2019 List of Top 10 US Water Parks.